Key Points

 What are hookworms, and how does my dog become infected?

-Hookworms are intestinal parasites that infect your dog’s intestinal tract by contact or digestion of larvae (baby hookworms) in a contaminated environment.
+Hookworms are intestinal parasites that infect your dog’s intestinal tract by contact with or digestion of larvae (baby hookworms) in a contaminated environment.
 The parasite attaches to the lining of your dog’s intestinal tract and feeds on the blood of your dog.

-Will hookworms affect my dog?
+How will hookworms affect my dog?

 How does my dog get diagnosed with hookworms?